Customs Brokers Guide

 Section 40 exemptions

-There are a small number of exemptions for specific circumstances which are very limited in scope.
+There are a small number of exemptions for specific circumstances which are very limited in scope - see Information on Exemptions.

 Information on personal use imports, re-imports and other scenarios is available in Importing vehicles, boats, caravans or any other equipment that may contain refrigerant gas into Australia

-Please contact the Department at email@example.com or by telephone at (02) 6274 1373 if you believe you may be eligible for an exemption from licensing or the carbon tax.
+Please contact the Department at firstname.lastname@example.org or by telephone at (02) 6274 1373 if you believe you may be eligible for an exemption from licensing.

 You may not need a licence for: